vladigleba/vladigleba.github.io/posts/gospel/resting.md

 > Hast thou not known? hast thou not heard, that the everlasting God, the LORD, the Creator of the ends of the earth, *fainteth not, neither is weary*? there is no searching of his understanding.
 {% ct 'Isaiah 40:28' %}

-First of all, God could not have been tired, for He spoke the world into existence: "Let there be light," "Let there be a firmament," and so on {% rf 'Genesis 1:3, 6' %}.
-The Psalmist declares, "By the word of the LORD were the heavens made; and all the host of them by the breath of his mouth" {% rf 'Psalm 33:6' %}.
+First of all, God could not have been tired, for He spoke the world into existence: “Let there be light,” “Let there be a firmament,” and so on {% rf 'Genesis 1:3, 6' %}.
+The Psalmist declares, “By the word of the LORD were the heavens made; and all the host of them by the breath of his mouth” {% rf 'Psalm 33:6' %}.
 Everything in the natural world that we see around us came into existence in obedience to His word.
-But even if He had labored to create, He could not have been physically exhausted, because Isaiah says He "fainteth not, neither is weary" {% rf 'Isaiah 40:28' %}.
+But even if He had labored to create, He could not have been physically exhausted, because Isaiah says He “fainteth not, neither is weary” {% rf 'Isaiah 40:28' %}.

- John says that "God is a spirit" {% rf 'John 4:24' %}, which means His rest could not have been physical but spiritual.
+ John says that “God is a spirit” {% rf 'John 4:24' %}, which means His rest could not have been physical but spiritual.
 To keep His Sabbath, therefore, is to keep His *spiritual* rest.
 The physical cessation from labor serves as a reminder of the more important spiritual reality that God wants us to enjoy, and when we neglect the latter, we deprive ourselves of the full blessings the Sabbath provides.

-## What does spiritual rest bring about?
+## What does spiritual rest entail?

+> If thou turn away thy foot from the sabbath, from doing thy pleasure on my holy day; and *call the sabbath a delight*, the holy of the LORD, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words.
+Then shalt thou *delight thyself in the LORD*; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of the LORD hath spoken it.
+{% ct 'Isaiah 58:13-14' %}

+Blessings are meant to be delighted in.
+When God blessed the Sabbath, He made it a day of delight—to Himself and to Adam and Eve—because it was a special time of communion between the Creator and His creation, a day on which Adam and Eve, undistracted by their ordinary activities, were able to devote themselves fully to Him.
+This quality time is the foundation upon which any lasting relationship is built.
+Its presence or absence can determine whether a relationship thrives or gradually dies.
+If the Sabbath is not a delight but a yoke of bondage, it is likely that the spark of love is missing, for any couple genuinely in love will never protest that they must spend time together.

+Thus, it is possible to rest from labor on the Sabbath and yet fail to delight in our Lord, and therefore never experience its spiritual rest.
+Can we really call this true Sabbath-keeping?

+## Can the Sabbath be forced?

+> And I, if I be lifted up from the earth, will *draw* all men unto me.
+{% ct 'John 12:32' %}